-To the west of the property is 16 Jenny Lane, a detached bungalow similar in design to this property.
-To the east of the property is 12 Jenny Lane, a detached two storey property.
+To the west of the property is No. 16 Jenny Lane, a detached bungalow similar in design to this property.

+To the east of the property is No. 12 Jenny Lane, a detached two storey property.

 To the rear / north of the property is agricultural land and the A555 Manchester Airport Eastern Link Road.

-To the front / south of the property on the opposite side of Jenny Lane is the garden of Jenny Lane and agricultural land.
+To the front / south of the property is the garden of No. 25 Jenny Lane and agricultural land.